 Most fruits can be prepped ahead of time, but don’t dress the salad until you’re almost ready to eat, especially if you’re using white fruits like bananas, apples or pears, which tend to bruise and discolor if left to macerate too long.
 The best strategy, I find, is to dress the salad just before serving dinner.
 By the time that dessert comes around, it should be just ready to serve.

-For an extra fillip of flavor, you can add a bit of liquor before serving.
+For an extra fillip of flavor, you can add a bit of liquor to your Italian fruit salad before serving.
 Tonight, in fact, I added a splash of Cointreau to my macedonia.
 Very nice.
 If serving the fruit on its own, you can add add white or red wine as well.
 Red wine goes particularly well with strawberries made this way, and is called fragole al vino rosso.